U.S. officials charged Wednesday that the increase suggests China lacks concern for U.S. laws

 U.S. diplomats previously warned China to stop using covert law enforcement agents on U.S. soil.
 CNN reported that the agents pressure Chinese citizens to return to the country to face justice, often on corruption charges, United States officials confirmed to CNN.
 The agents have successfully coerced several Chinese nationals to return to China from the U.S., they said.

-that they are not violating a legal cooperation treaty between the U.S. and China, but that their government was simply fighting corruption under a program called Fox Hunt 2015.
+China said Monday that they are not violating a legal cooperation treaty between the U.S. and China, but that their government was simply fighting corruption under a program called Fox Hunt 2015.

 “China’s operation is legitimate and has been approved in bilateral agreements reached earlier this year,” China said through Xinhua, its state news agency. ” ‘Fox Hunt 2015,’ which targets corrupt officials of government departments and state-owned enterprises, is an important effort of China to crack down (on) corruption.”